vasilakisfil/Introspected-REST/README.md

 although there isn't an HTTP status code explicitly defined for such case.
 A possible solution to this could be [Linkset: A Link Relation Type for Link Sets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) RFC proposal
 (a work also by Erik Wilde) but currently it's in draft state.
-Once published, a linkset could group together a set of links and provide them to the client by reference.
+Once published, a Linkset could group together a set of links and provide them to the client by reference.
-However linksets don't actually solve our issue because eventually the MicroTypes announcement would not be solved in the HTTP level as a Linkset would have to provide a body format as well.
+However Linksets don't actually solve our issue because eventually the MicroTypes announcement would not be solved in the HTTP level as a Linkset would have to provide a body format as well.

 Another issue is that the server cannot specify a caching strategy for all links at once because there